 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements as a whole.
-The supplemental information on pages 45 through 48 (the information) is presented for purposes of legal compliance and additional analysis and is not a required part of the basic financial statements.
+The supplemental information on pages 46 through 49 (the information) is presented for purposes of legal compliance and additional analysis and is not a required part of the basic financial statements.
 The information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements as a whole.

-The continuing disclosure obligation information, included in the supplemental information section, on page 49 has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+The supplemental information on page 50 has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.

-Greenwood Village, Colorado September 30, 2019
+Greenwood Village, Colorado September 28, 2020